openstack-archive/fuel-library/docs/pages/frequently-asked-questions/0020-galera.rst

   * http://openlife.cc/blogs/2011/july/ultimate-mysql-high-availability-solution

-* Other questions (seriously, sometimes there is not enough info about Galera available in official Galera docs):
+* Other questions (seriously, sometimes there is not enough info about Galera available in the official Galera docs):

   * http://www.google.com